spring-cloud/spring-cloud-kubernetes/readme.md

 - apply individual configuration properties.
 - apply as yaml the content of any property named `application.yaml`
-- apple as properties file the content of any property named `application.properties`
+- apply as properties file the content of any property named `application.properties`

 Example: